DanyHenriquez/IpFilter/README.md

 ```

-After this you can add the class to a psr7 mjiddleware loader that accepts $request, $response and next.
+After this you can add the class to a psr7 middleware loader that accepts $request, $response and next as parameters.

+By default there is an error handler assigned when the user ois denied access.
+You can define your own by calling setHandler method and pass it a function/callable as parameter.
+The parameters of this function need to be $request, $response.
+If access is denied it will interupt the execution after calling the handler.